002 Operazione Luna: Plot

 KGB authorities abduct two criminals (Franco and Ciccio) who look precisely like missing spacemen and pretend they are the returning cosmonauts.
 They launch them in a rocket so that they can land in public view, leading the populace to believe it was the original spacecraft that had returned.
-The two criminals look so much like the astronauts that they even fool the astronauts' wives.
-Later, however, the actual spacecraft returns to Earth undamaged, and the plan goes all to pieces.
+The two criminals look so much like the astronauts that they even fool their wives.
+Later, however, the actual spacecraft returns to Earth undamaged, and the plan goes awry.
 In the end, Franco and Ciccio stay in Russia, and the real astronauts relocate to Italy.